FreeAndFair/ColoradoRLA/docs/23_user_manual.md

 Complete audit results and artifacts allowing the public to check, independently, that the audit was carried out correctly are exported from the RLA
-Tool for import to a Public Audit Center hosted on the official CDOS website.
+Tool for import to a Public Audit Center hosted on the official CDOS website. *(Ed note: Report export is not included in the stage-1 deliverable, as we need clarity on the exact contents of said report.)*

 ## Dashboards